sopra-fs24-group-42/server/README_inProgress.md

 * [Google cloud](https://cloud.google.com/?hl=en) - Handles the deployment

 ## High-Level Components <a id="high-level-components"></a>
 The Stomp Controller component handles the logic for receiving data from the client and invokes the relevant methods to process this data.
 Additionally, it calls a method to broadcast the lobby back to the client.
+In this controller data transmission is managed over TCP using STOMP protocol.

 Below is a table that lists all the mappings used for the Stomp Controller in our application: